Disclosure: We earn from purchases made through us

-The allure of preparing delicious fried foods like chicken wings and potato fries, means you must invest in a good and high-quality fryer; whether electric deep fryer, propane fryer OR an air fryer.
+The allure of preparing delicious fried foods such as chicken wings, and potato fries, means you must invest in a good and high-quality fryer; whether electric deep fryer, propane fryer OR an air fryer.

 That said, let’s take a look at how the air fryer differs from the deep fryer and vice versa, in seven major use cases and categories of performance.